BacSam-13/BacSam-13/README.md

 - 👋 Hi, I’m @BacSam-13
 - 👀 I’m interested in 3D animation, game developing and animation in general
-- 🌱 I’m currently studying a carrer in Mathematical Computing
+- 🌱 I have a Degree on Mathematical Computing
+- 🌱 I have experience with Python, C, C++, R and Blender
 - 💞️ I’m looking to collaborate on many areas of computation, but I would like to get to work with some 3D animation studio, or a videogame studio
 - 📫 My email is barucsamuel10@gmail.com